Weisser Zwerg Logo

 ca-certificates curl wget jq tmux git rsync sqlite3 coreutils \

-ufw netcat-openbsd ipset tcpdump \
+ufw netcat-openbsd ipset tcpdump net-tools \

 pkg-config build-essential libssl-dev \